 Set up your first email campaign

-1. Set a measurable goal
+1. Set a Clear and Measurable Goal

-First, decide what you want to achieve.
+Start by figuring out what you want to achieve.

 Some of the emails templates available in GetResponse |

-4. Schedule your email campaign
+4. Set up your email campaign schedule

 Simple welcome email workflow in GetResponse |